 Dental fillings are one of the most common procedures that people undergo in order to restore the natural look of their teeth after an injury or damage.
-But traditional dental fillings are notorious for their artificial look, as the pieces of fillings are easily noticeable due to having different color and texture than the surrounding tooth area.
+But traditional dental fillings are notorious for their artificial look, as the pieces of fillings are easily noticeable due to having different colors and textures than the surrounding tooth area.

 To remedy this problem, dentists developed composites, which can be designed to perfectly match the natural color of your teeth so that the fillings completely blend in when attached.

-Composite resin filling is highly effective in retaining your natural smile with your whole tooth looking natural and spotless.
+Composite resin filling effectively retains your natural smile with your whole tooth looking natural and spotless.

 It is important to know when your tooth needs a filling so that you can get the right help before it gets worse.
 Fillings are very common and highly effective dental procedures nowadays.
 Some of the signs that you should keep in mind which may require dental filling are: